 Surfing: good waves along the Atlantic

-coast of the Basque Country (Pais Vasco), Costa de la Luz and off the Canaries but very little on
+coast, down south on the Costa de la Luz and off the Canaries but very little on

 Fishing: check with Federacion Española